matplotlib/cmocean/docs/source/index.rst

 It is probably better to think in cam02ucs colorspace, in which Euclidean distance is made to be equivalent to changes in human perception.
 Plots of these colormaps in this colorspace and with some other important properties are seen using the `viscm tool <https://github.com/BIDS/viscm>`_.

-Here are some properties from the Salinity colormap.
+Here are some properties from the *haline* colormap.
 We can see that the colormap prints nicely to grayscale, has consistent perceptual deltas across the colormap, and good viewability for people with color blindness.
 It has a smooth representation in its 3D colorspace, and detail in the images is clear.

 .. plot::
    :include-source:

    import cmocean
-   cmocean.plots.wrap_viscm(cmocean.cm.salt)
+   cmocean.plots.wrap_viscm(cmocean.cm.haline)

 All of the evaluations of the colormaps using the viscm tool are shown in the page :ref:`colormaps_viscm`.